andreasalptun/fota/README.md

 Use `fota-tool -v <model>.fwpk.enc2` to verify the downloaded firmware package.

-On system, the downloaded firmware package must be verified and unwrapped before being installed.
-This is done using the `int fota_verify_package()` function.
+On system, the downloaded firmware package must be verified before being installed.
+This is done using the `int fota_verify_package(fota_sha_hash_t firmware_hash)` function.
 After successful verification, the firmware can be installed using the function `int fota_install_package()`.

+The firmware hash is written to the provided `firmware_hash` buffer during verification.
+This can be used to check the integrity of the installed data after writing it to flash memory.
 For more information, see the API and integration section below.

 The HMAC of the downloaded package (`<model>.fwpk.enc2`) is first verified, then the package is decrypted in two iterations, first using the unique key and then using the model key.
 The model identifier is matched and the signature is verified with the public signing key using RSA-PSS.